Updated: 11/13/2018 by Computer Hope

 Haskell is a programming language first introduced in 1990.
 It is a general-purpose language named after Haskell Curry, an American mathematician famous for his contributions to the field of combinatory logic.

 - Lazy evaluation — Haskell only evaluates expressions when the value is actually needed for a calculation.
 It was one of the first languages to employ this type of evaluation strategy.
-Previous to Haskell, most programming languages used "eager evaluation," in which an expression is evaluated as soon as it is bound to a variable.
+Previous to Haskell, most programming languages used "eager evaluation" where an expression is evaluated as soon as it is bound to a variable.
 Lazy evaluation can offer better performance, and permits the definition of data structures that have no size limit.

-- Strong, static typing — Once a variable is declared as a certain data type in Haskell, it cannot be used as if it were another data type.
+- Strong, static typing — Once a variable is declared as a certain data type in Haskell, it cannot be used as another.
 This limitation requires a more stringent programming style, but allows for performance benefits of the compiled code.

 - Haskell 98, which was released in late 1997, included a special standard library for teaching purposes and a framework for future extensions.

 - Haskell 2010 added a feature known as the FFI (foreign function interface), which allowed Haskell programs to use the functionality of other programming languages.

 Hello, World! in Haskell